 Dispersion modeling simulations of benzene and 1,3-butadiene concentrations using AERMOD and CALPUFF were completed by UT Austin.
-The interim report on the results of all dispersion modeling was completed and submitted to the Project

-Advisory Board and the TCEQ for review.
-The report includes descriptions of the modeling methodology, comparisons of the dispersion modeling results to ambient observations, maps of predicted spatial distribution of benzene and 1,3-butadiene concentrations, and discussions of key findings and recommendations for the region.

-ENVIRON completed CAMx photochemical modeling simulations of air toxics using the WRF meteorological model output generated by Dr. Nielsen-Gammon's group.
-ENVIRON submitted a report to UT Austin for review.
+An accompanying report was completed that includes descriptions of the modeling methodology, comparisons of the dispersion modeling results to ambient observations, maps of predicted spatial distribution of benzene and 1,3-butadiene concentrations, and discussions of key findings and recommendations for the region.
+ENVIRON completed an effort similar in nature, but involving CAMx photochemical modeling simulations of air toxics using the WRF meteorological model output generated by Dr. Nielsen-Gammon's group.
+ENVIRON has completed a report describing the photochemical modeling methodology and results.
+The documentation of the dispersion modeling and photochemical modeling studies was submitted to the Honorable Janis Graham Jack, US District Court, in Corpus Christi, Texas.

-During the analysis of the ambient data from the CCAQP network.
-UT Austin noted that one site, J.I.
-Hailey, is currently not in compliance with the new National Ambient Air Quality Standard (NAAQS) for SO2.
-With the consent of the Project Advisory Board, UT Austin is performing a reconciliation of the SO2 emission inventory with the ambient monitoring data.